jorge-cue/kafka-health-poc/README.md

 ### Results so far

 So far I am not able to detect when Kafka becomes unavailable neither for listeners nor producers.
+But we can detect for kafka presence and availability on the livenessProbe, please see class HealthControlPanel for the solution.

 ## How to run the tests